 A: Your rate is determined by your processing method, volume and average ticket.
 Once we have that information, we can give you a quote.

-A: From the time we receive your completed application, it takes about 5 days for you to be able to process credit cards.
+A: From the time your electronic application is completed and received, it takes about 1-3 business days for you to be able to process credit cards.

 A: We support a variety of terminal types.
 We will need to know what terminal you are currently using in order to determine if it is compliant with VISA® and MasterCard regulations.